Asbestos Cladding Removal Auckland, Waikato & Coromandel (Scroll down to some jobs done with testimonials)

 Often known as fibrolite, there is generally very little risk with this product if it is still static on your walls or wherever, by keeping it in good condition with painting the surface is a sensible precaution.
 Having said that, you would not for instance, in a worst case scenario, have the cement board in an enclosed space (eg; your garage) and cut it up with a skill saw, spreading dust and fibres everywhere.
 Unless you were well protected with proper masks you would risk inhaling the dust, but also you would be leaving dust and fibres around loose in your garage with the potential to breathe in later.

-Not only suitable, our methods are fast, but we have imported specialized equipment which on suitable jobs will reduce the breakages to a minimum.
-After it is all removed you will be sent a clearance certificate sent by an independent inspector who has checked the standard of the work carried out for you.
+After it is all removed you will be sent a clearance certificate sent by an independent inspector of your choice who has checked the standard of the work carried out for you.

 A Word of Caution